HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

 Step 1: Connecting to the Starting Point Labs Servers.

 To attack the target machine, you have to be on the same network.
-You can read my Blog that will guide you step-by-step into connecting to the target machine.
+You can read my Blog which will guide you step-by-step into connecting to the target machine.

 Step 2: Spawning the Machine and Start Solving the Tasks.

-Task 1: How Many TCP Ports are opened in the Machine?
+Task 1: How Many TCP Ports are Open in the Machine?

 Answer: Number of TCP Ports = 2 Ports